dilner1/Portfolio_one/README.md

 I found that although on my mobile design the social media fonts seemed inline it was clear on the full sized screen they were not.
 When I looked at the elements using inspect the icons were pushed to one side, so I attempted several methods to change this from padding and margin values, display types to vertical alignment.

-However after using stack overflow I discovered giving that giving the icons a width value and removing the padding actually corrected this.
+After using stack overflow I discovered giving that giving the icons a width value and removing the padding actually corrected this.

 ## Dark Mode